-Online payroll and human resource software provider Paycor (NASDAQ:PYCR) reported Q4 FY2023 results topping analysts' expectations, with revenue up 26.2% year on year to $140 million.
-However, next quarter's revenue guidance of $139 million was less impressive, coming in 2.48% below analysts' estimates.
-Paycor made a GAAP loss of $29.4 million, down from its loss of $23.8 million in the same quarter last year.
+Online payroll and human resource software provider Paycor (NASDAQ:PYCR) announced better-than-expected results in Q2 FY2024, with revenue up 20.1% year on year to $159.5 million.
+On the other hand, next quarter's revenue guidance of $186 million was less impressive, coming in 1% below analysts' estimates.
+It made a non-GAAP profit of $0.11 per share, improving from its profit of $0.08 per share in the same quarter last year.

 Human Capital Management (HCM) software is meant to streamline mundane, but vital, business functions like keeping attendance, running payroll, and keeping compliant with shifting Federal and local government taxes and labor laws.
 For many small and medium sized businesses, these are often handled by their accountant which is an unnecessarily expensive use of resources, or QuickBooks style spreadsheets which don’t have sufficient functionality.